Kaleidosium/md/_posts/2022-05-26-the-iron-law-of-moderate-political-forums.md

 It’s a similar story, but with some additions.
 Let’s say someone made a right-wing subreddit dedicated to mock “leftists” (Which also tends to include Liberals and people not from the Socialist Tradition).
 On Reddit, It is likely that there’s a Left-wing counter subreddit dedicated to mocking “righties”.
 It also doesn’t have to just counter one forum, it could also be an umbrella counter-forum that was made in response to several right-wing forums.

-Just like with the For-Its-Own-Sake Example, the Extremists (This case The Extreme Left i.e. Tankies) take over and Pushout the Moderates (This case Social Liberals and Moderate Social Democrats/Socialists).
+Just like with the For-Its-Own-Sake Example, the extremists (in this case the extreme left i.e. Tankies) take over and push out the moderates (in this case Social Liberals and Moderate Social Democrats/Socialists).
 The thing is, it could also make the original extreme subreddit it was countering, even more extreme.

 So in the case of this right-wing subreddit, you start seeing Religious Theocrats, Fascists, and other flavours of the extreme right popping up there and being the “regular” users.
-Thankfully Reddit tends to be more hostile to right-wing extremists than left-wing extremists, so this point is at least moot on here.
-It is still a concern however.
+Thankfully Reddit tends to be more hostile to right-wing extremists than left-wing extremists, so this point is at least moot there.
+It is still a concern on other sites however.

 ## **How do we break it?**

 So, how do we break this “Iron Law”, I can really only think of one solution.
-Strict Moderating and Audit of Forumusers to Gatekeep the Extremists.
+Strict moderating and Audit of forum users to gatekeep the extremists.
 This is what r/neoliberal does, while its regulars love to complain about its “fash” mods, they are doing us a favour by making sure the discussion stays moderate and that extremist users behave and/or stay out.

 As of now, this is literally the only true solution to this iron law problem, but as of now, it seems like r/neoliberal despite the mods being trigger-happy at times, I conclude this essay and thank you for reading.